lliurex/lliurex-chboot/README.md

     └── srcs
         └── ENTRY_FOLDER
             ├── chboot.cfg
+            ├── boot
-            └── scripts
+            └── hooks
+                ├── checkup
+                ├── prepare
                 ├── install
-                ├── testsrc
-                └── gengrub
+                └── mk_grub
 ```
 The ***mandatory*** files and folders for each source configuration are:

-- ***chboot.cfg*** file: This includes description and other information about the entry.
+- ***chboot.cfg*** (file): This includes description and other information about the entry.
 The structure and syntax of the file is similar to debian/control files.
+- ***boot*** (dir): This directory must include all the necessary files to boot the entry, like the /boot/grub folder of an standard linux system (eg. vmlinuz, initrd, squashfs files, configurations ...).
+When the chboot entry is going to be activated, this directory is copied to $CHBOOT_BOOTDIR.
+When booting, grub expects a 'grub.cfg' file in this folder.
-- ***scripts*** folder: This directory must include the following executables:
+- ***hooks*** (dir): The hooks folder must include the following executables:
-  - ***testsrc***: LliureX chboot runs this script to ensure that the source configuration is ready to use and can be activated.
+  - ***checkup***: LliureX chboot runs this script to ensure that the source configuration is ready to use and can be activated.
 It is only a test script to check the presence of required files and configurations without trying to fix anything.
+The script receives the full path of his boot directory (eg. /chboot/lliurex-chboot/srcs/ENTRY_FOLDER/boot) as first argument.
 A non zero exit status indicates that the entry is not ready, and the standard output is displayed as an explanation of the problem.
-  - ***install***: The intended use of this script is to download/install/generate ***ALL*** the required files to get the chboot entry ready to boot.
-The script can use any kind of arbitrary arguments.
-The exit status is ignored, but the standard output is displayed to user.
+  - ***prepare***: The intended use of this script is to download/install/generate ***ALL*** the required files to get the chboot entry ready to boot.
+As in previous case, the first argument of the script is the full path of his boot directory, but can use any kind of arbitrary additional arguments.
+This script is executed ***ONLY*** in case of The exit status is ignored, but the standard output is displayed to user.
+Before executing this script, LliureX chboot first runs the checkup script as a verification, so that “prepare” is executed ONLY if “checkup” has finished unsuccessfully.
+  - ***install***: The execution of this script is the last step to activate an entry (after copying his boot directory and the invocation of mk_grub), so, it can be used to perform any final changes required.
+The script receives full path of boot directory as first argument (/$CHBOOT_MOUNT/$CHBOOT_BOOTDIR/$ENTRY_NAME).
+A non zero exit status aborts the activation, and the standard output is displayed.
-  - ***gengrub***: The standard output of this script is used to generate the grub.cfg file in the chboot partition.
+  - ***mk_grub***: The standard output of this script is used to generate the grub.cfg file in the chboot partition.
 It works in a similar way to the scripts in /etc/grub.d/.

 ### parameters and environment variables for chboot script execution
 All hook scripts have access to the following environment variables: